cyberark/conjur/apidocs/src/list_resources.md

   + search: password (string, optional) - search term used to narrow results
   + limit: 2 (number, optional) - maximum number of results to return
   + offset: 6 (number, optional) - number of results to skip
+  + count: false (boolean, optional) - if true, return only the number of items in the list

 + Request
   <!-- include(partials/auth_header_code.md) -->